SQL Server database migration to SQL Database in the cloud

 - Perform the migration Once your database is compatible, you can use one or several methods to perform the migration.

 SQL Server provides several methods to accomplish each of these tasks.
-This article will provide an overview of the available methods for each task.
+This article provides an overview of the available methods for each task.
 The following diagram illustrates the steps and the methods.

 To migrate a non-SQL Server database, including Microsoft Access, Sybase, MySQL Oracle, and DB2 to Azure SQL Database, see SQL Server Migration Assistant.